freshprogrammer/pyro/readme.md

 ###New Features & Changes
-- Added keys to shorten and extend tail if in developer mode.
+- Added dead player when player hits trail. - programmer art

 ###Build Notes
 To build with fresh solution, you will need to manually link the FreshGameLibrary.dll included in the bin folder.
 YOu will also need the XNA SDK installed.